 The lender will give you details of how to return the car.
 You may be asked to deliver it somewhere – this should not be an unreasonable distance away – or they may pick it up from your home.
 You should not be asked to pay a charge for this.

 Read the Legal Beagles Guide.
-That covers everything you need to hand over, including servicing history and keys, as well as the importance of taking a lot of photographs to show that the car is in reasonable condition.
+That covers everything you need to hand over, including servicing history and keys, as well as the importance of taking photographs to show the car is in reasonable condition.

 Settling money still owing